 Everyone knows that Singapore has one of the best educational systems in the world.
 That is one of the biggest reasons why many expat adults here want to send their kids to study here.
-However, can children of a person who has applied to become a permanent resident and gotten approved send their kids to local schools here too?
+However, can children of a person who wants to apply to become a permanent resident send their kids to local schools here too?

 The quick answer is yes.

 One of the biggest difference between that over here versus other countries is that virtually all of the top schools in Singapore are actually considered public schools of sorts.
 They therefore happen to come with significantly lower rates opposed to private schools in other countries.
 In most other countries, the top schools are usually that of boarding schools or private institutions, certainly not public ones.